The Omarchy Manual DHH

 stacked.png

 Hit Super + J again to return them to horizontal positions.
-Then try Super + Shift + Arrow Right while on the browser to swap the windows.
+Then try Super + Shift + Arrow Right while on the browser to swap t

 • Move Themes